Ganeshv2002/FullStack_loginform/Readme.md

-# Backend Login Form
+# FullStack Login Form

-Once you clone it make sure you run 'npm install' command to install all libraries mention in package.json file.# FullStack_loginform
+Once you clone it make sure you run 'npm install' command to install all libraries mention in package.json file.
+Used PostgresSQL for Backend, be sure to install that as well.